The Tool Shed Blog

 Determine the research methods and data sources that will help your business collect the most relevant data for the research objective.
 This calls for a detailed look at who you're trying to reach.

-The marketing research plan is a strategy for collecting marketing data to help marketing managers make better marketing decisions.
-It defines the steps to be taken in the design and conducting of a marketing research project.
+The marketing research plan serves as a strategic guide for collecting marketing data, enabling marketing managers to make informed decisions.
+It outlines the necessary steps to be taken in designing and conducting a successful marketing research project.

 Management may need access to information for all aspects of a product or service line.
 There are several factors a company must consider when starting a marketing research program.
 These include: